Terry Corbell, The Biz Coach

 Pivotal key – human resources

-Like most airlines, AA is challenged in passenger service.
+Like most airlines, AA was challenged in passenger service.
 Airline travel was once a special event for passengers.
 But no longer with a perception of uncaring service, lost baggage and flight delays on many airlines.

 Poor customer service and internal operations are responsible for at least 50 percent of a company’s profits or problems.
 Employees can be part of the solutions or problems.